Kunisada Station: History

 Kunisada Station was opened on 20 November 1889.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
+The station started accepting Suica cards on November 18, 2001.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 1564 passengers daily (boarding passengers only).
+In fiscal 2021, the station was used by an average of 1,285 passengers daily (boarding passengers only).

+Below is table containing the passenger statistics since the year 2000: